christopher-besch/homepage/src/articles/16_open_source/open_source.md

 So when you create an Open-Source product you might *establish a standard*.

 Of course there's another point to this:
-When you're keeping your software Closed-Source no one can see all the crimes you've committed in the code.
+When you're keeping your software Closed-Source no one can see the crimes you've committed in the code.
-If, however, you create Open-Source software, that means you're so proud of your It means you're so proud of your source code that you want people to look at it.
+If, however, you create Open-Source software, that means you're so proud of your source code, you want people to look at it.
 Therefore, Open-Source is a form of **advertisement**.

-I've already talked about how I think Open-Source gives people insight into technology.
-You can use this to inspire and teach people about technology you create, use and like.
-That's why even software that no one realistically will ever use makes sense to be Open-Source.
-More users for the software you yourself use is good for you.
-Open-Source always **inspires and teaches**.

 To me, these are the main selling points of Open-Source for a developer:

 - **Don't repeat yourself**, never have to implement something twice in your life.
 - **Establish a standard** and thus an ecosystem around your product.
 - **Advertise** yourself and your products.
-- **Inspire and teach** people.

 ### How do you Monetize Open-Source software?
 Monetizing Closed-Source software is pretty straight-forward; you just sell the executable.
 There's no one else who can do that.
 Some might argue that companies need to keep their source code a trade secret to remain competitive.
-Otherwise other companies could just copy the source code and sell it themselves, driving you out of business.
+Otherwise, other companies could just copy the source code and sell it themselves, driving you out of business.
 I'll quickly go over a few ways you can monetize Open-Source, regardless of that threat.

 Firstly, consider that **providing support** isn't easy.
 You need both the source code and the technical expertise specific to the software in question.
 Guess who is best qualified for that?
 Of course, the programmers who originally developed the software; that's you.
-Some companies make that their business model and sell support for their Open-Source software.
+Some companies make that their business model and sell support for their Open-Source software.<br />
 Then there's another thing that isn't easy: **compilation and distribution**.
-The Android app DAVx⁵ uses this different approach, for example.
+The Open-Source Android app DAVx⁵, for example, uses this approach.
-If the user wants to easily install this app, they have to pay on the Google Play store.
+If the user wants to easily install this app, they have to pay on the Google Play Store.
 Instead, they could download the source code for free and compile an executable themselves.
 But most users want the ease of simply hitting a download button and thus pay for that.
-DAVx⁵ provide you with an up-to-date version of the executable.
+DAVx⁵ provides you with an up-to-date version of the executable.
+The definition of Open-Source might force them to publish the source code but they are very well allowed to keep the executable private.<br />
-Maybe you're Open-Source software goes nicely with some **hardware** you produce.
+Or, maybe you're Open-Source software goes nicely with some **hardware** you produce.
-Then you can sell that.
+Then you can sell that.<br />
 Or, instead, you take your product and make most of it Open-Source and some secret sauce **Closed-Source**.
-Then you can sell that and still get most of the benefits of Open-Source (though some people frown upon that approach).
+Then you can sell that and still get most of the benefits of Open-Source (though some people frown upon that approach).<br />
 Alternatively you can use the Open-Source software to establish a standard and then write some Closed-Source software for that standard.
-You're the one who understand the standard the best, after all.
+You're the one who understand the standard the best, after all.<br />
 Or, if you want to remain fully Open-Source, you can always **implement people feature requests** for some coin.

 Those options are all possible and done by players in the industry.